Disclosure: The post is written in collaboration with Hotels.com.

 Take a Tour with Museum Hack

 If guided tours aren’t typically your jam, Museum Hack will make you reconsider.
 These fun and funky tours reimagine what museum experiences can and should look like.
-Whether you’re an art lover or a history buff, they offer a variety of tours and themes that are sure to spark your interest.
+Whether you’re an art lover or exploring New York with teenagers, they offer a variety of tours and themes that are sure to spark your interest.

 During my last visit to New York, I took Museum Hack’s Badass Bitches tour of the Metropolitan Museum of Art.
 We learned about some of the lesser-known female artists in the museum’s collection.
 But we also dug into the lack of representation for both women and minority artists in the Met’s collections.
 This fast-paced tour was a great way to see a lot in a short amount of time.
 But it also sparked conversations that I absolutely wouldn’t have had otherwise.
 Plus, it was a ton of fun!